cis1951/website-sp24/content/lectures/06-custom-views-and-event-handling/live-demo-06.md

 }
 ```

 ## Step 8: Finally we can use the `GeometryReader` to get the size of the view and use that to spawn the bubbles.
 In `GameAreaView`, wrap the `ZStack` with `GeometryReader { proxy in`.
-Now lets pass in the size of the view into the `startGame` function so that we know where to spawn the bubbles.
+Now let's pass in the size of the view into the `startGame` function so that we know where to spawn the bubbles.
 Modify `startGame` so it takes in a `size: CGSize`.
 The type `CGSize` is effectively an ordered pair of `CGFloats`, but it has some other properties if you want to use those.
-Now lets modify `startGame` to be
+Now let's modify `startGame` to be

 ```swift
 private func startGame(size: CGSize) {